KI7MT/wspr-analytics/src/scala/TopTenReporters/README.md

 # Build Process

-This is a sample Application using [Scala][] via [Spark SQL][] get the Top Ten Reporters Grouped By Count for the designated wsprspot year + month csv file.
+This is a sample Application using [Scala][] via [Spark SQL][] to get the Top Ten Reporters Grouped By Count for the designated wsprspot year + month csv file.
 This example uses [wpsrspots-2020-02.csv.zip][] as the source.
+This script could easily be extended to perform much more that it does presently.

+See [ToDo](#todo) for planned additions.

 ## Framework Requirments